luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 layout: post
 title: Distribution of Outpatient Procedures
 subtitle: Why do people visit hospitals?
-description: Mapping information using d3
+description: Mapping information using d3, Spatial visualization
 nohlink: on
 usmap: on
 ---